-Roderick Lockhart joined the Group in 2015 to lead the business' Capital Markets and Fund Management division.
-Within that time Rod has seen the Group's Platform AuM grow from £100 million to £1.7 billion and managed the launch of its Listed Bonds and RMBS Transaction programmes.
-Rod became Chief Executive Officer of the Group in January 2020.
-Rod is a Chartered Surveyor with 19 years' experience in property and property finance.
+Roderick Lockhart joined LendInvest in 2015 to lead the business' Capital Markets and Fund Management division.
+Within that time Rod has overseen LendInvest's AUM growth from £100 million to £1.8 billion and managed the launch of its listed retail bonds and RMBS programmes.
+Rod became Chief Executive Officer of LendInvest in January 2020.

+Rod is a Chartered Surveyor with 17 years' experience in property and property finance.
 He was previously Senior Director and a board member of the Investment Advisory Committee for CBRE.
-There, as well as advising the Group on its Real Estate Opportunity Fund, he advised UK and global institutional clients and managed a range of property and property finance portfolios.
+There, as well as advising LendInvest on its S.C.A.
+SICAV-RAIF - LendInvest Secured Credit Fund II, he advised UK and global institutional clients and managed a range of property and property debt portfolios.